 F. If coverage is issued on a basis other than as applied for, an outline of coverage properly describing the coverage or contract actually issued shall be delivered with the policy or certificate to the applicant or enrollee.

-G. An outline of coverage for group supplemental health insurance, group dental plans, and group vision plans shall not be required to be delivered by the insurer if the certificate contains a brief description of:
+G. An insurer shall not be required to deliver an outline of coverage for group supplementary and short-term health insurance group limited scope dental coverage, and group limited scope vision coverage to individual members of the group if the certificate contains a brief description of:

 (1) Benefits;